m1guelch/Portainer-NPM/README.md

 # Portainer-NPM
-Stack that deploys Portainer and Nginx Proxy Manager containers using Docker compose
+Stack that deploys both Portainer and Nginx Proxy Manager containers using Docker compose.